pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * fully integrated into GitHub
 * GitHub Actions workflow run on GitHub hosted virtual machines or self-hosted machines

-As students and practioners of Cloud Native technologies, members often contribute lab guides for a variety of technology areas.
+As students and practitioners of Cloud Native technologies, members often contribute lab guides for a variety of technology areas.
 Contributors submit content to the GitHub repository and are engaged in continuous integration processes.
 Contributions take many different forms including: creating issue tickets, resolving issues, making pull requests, creating GitHub Actions to support CI/CD, technical writing, and code development.
 The experiential learning is a key principle of the program.
 Providing members an opportunity to advance not only their cloud native knowledge but practice skills by actively engaging in the community.